Questions to Ask Before Buying a Business

 What Am I Buying?

-This sounds like a strange question, but there are several possibilities for purchasing a business:
+It sounds like a strange question, but there are several possibilities for purchasing a business:

 - You can buy just the business assets, including land and building (if owned), furniture and fixtures, equipment, leasehold improvements, inventory/work-in-process, parts, the business name, patents, trademarks/service marks, and possibly copyrights.
 Depending on the type of business, the assets may also include a list of returning customers or customer information.